netkenny1/HPC-Heat-Simulation-Project/Part2_Report.md

 I used CUDA events to measure time, which is more accurate than regular timing for GPU code.
 The timing includes the kernel execution but not the initial memory transfers.

 **Results:**
-- CPU parallel version: [To be filled]
+- CPU parallel version: 0.529 seconds (serial), 1.765 seconds (2 processes)
-- GPU version: [To be filled]
+- GPU version: **Not tested successfully** - CUDA driver/runtime version mismatch on cluster
-- Speedup: [To be calculated]

-I'm curious to see if the GPU is actually faster for this problem size.
-With only 500×500 grid points, the GPU might not be fully utilized, and the memory transfer overhead might hurt performance.
+**GPU Testing Issue:**
+I encountered a CUDA driver version incompatibility on the HPC cluster.
+The GPU nodes have CUDA driver 12.4, but the available CUDA runtime modules (10.1, 10.2) are incompatible with the driver.
+Attempts to use CUDA 12.2 also failed due to module loading issues.
+The code compiles correctly but fails at runtime with "CUDA driver version is insufficient for CUDA runtime version" error.

+**Alternative Testing:**
+The code was designed to work and follows CUDA best practices.
+For a 500×500 grid, the GPU might not show significant speedup due to memory transfer overhead, but it would be interesting to test with larger problem sizes.

 ### What I Noticed